gvwilson/thirdbit/fiction/maddy-roo/index.md

 and somehow managed to pull herself back up into the corridor above.

 "This is not authorized,"
-Patient crackled over the speakers.
+Patient's voice crackled over the speakers.
 Maddy made a rude gesture at the empty air as she raced back toward the bunker entrance.
 "And *that* is not *protocol*,"